LokiXun/diffusion_video_paper_list/2023_12_Arxiv_Motion-Guided-Latent-Diffusion-for-Temporally-Consistent-Real-world-Video-Super-resolution_Note.md

 - "Investigating tradeoffs in real-world video super-resolution"

-> we merge the training set and validation set of REDS [32] in training and leave 4 sequences for testing
+> As in previous works [7, 45, 48], we merge the training set and validation set of REDS [32] in training and leave 4 sequences for test ing (REDS4).

 退化合成用 RealBasicVSR 合成退化的方法

+> We follow the degradation pipeline of Re alBasicVSR [7] to synthesize the training sequence pairs, which involves blur, noise, downsampling and compression degradations.

 **testing data**

-**退化合成**用 RealBasicVSR 合成退化的方法
+- Synthetic Data

   - REDS4, 4 video sequences, each having 100 frames

   - UDM10,10 sequences, each having 32 frames

   - SPMCS, 30 sequences, each having 31 frames.

-真实数据（无GT）
+> We evaluate our method on both synthetic and real-world datasets.
+To synthesize LR-HR testing sequence pairs, we apply the RealBasicVSR degradation pipeline on several widely used VSR datasets, including REDS4 [32], UDM10 [53] and SPMCS [41].
+REDS4 contains 4 video sequences, each having 100 frames.
+UDM10 consists of 10 sequences, each having 32 frames.
+SPMCS has 30 se quences, each having 31 frames.

+- RealWorld
+  - VideoLQ

-- VideoLQ, contains 50 real-world sequences with complex degradations.
+> For real-world dataset, we adopt VideoLQ[7]for testing, which contains 50 real-world sequences with complex degradations.

-#### **metrics**

-合成数据（有 GT）使用 full-reference metrics
+#### metrics

-- perceptual quality 主观感知
+- LPIPS

-  LPIPS, DISTS 越小越好
+- DISTS

-  "Deep Image Structure and Texture Similarity (DISTS) Metric"

-- Fidelity-oriented metrics
+- PSNR

-  PSNR, SSIM
+- SSIM

-真实数据，无 GT
+- NIQE
+- BRISQUE

-- BRISQUE, NIQE, MUSIQ
+- MUSIQ

+> while we per form evaluation on all frames in this work.

+- warping error

+> averagewarpingerror (WE)[9,22]ofthesequencetoquantitativelymeasurethe temporalconsistency: